goldbergyoni/javascript-testing-best-practices/readme-pl.md

 <br/>

-### :clap: Doing It Right Example: : Node-chaos can generate all sort of Node.js pranks so you can test how resilience is your app to chaos
+### :clap: Przykład robienia tego dobrze: : Node-chaos can generate all sort of Node.js pranks so you can test how resilience is your app to chaos

 ![alt text](assets/bp-17-yoni-goldberg-chaos-monkey-nodejs.png "Node-chaos can generate all sort of Node.js pranks so you can test how resilience is your app to chaos")